CyclicLight/cycliclight.github.io/religion/index.md

 {% include pantheon.html group="cycle" %}

+## The Seeking

+## The Storm & Ravens

+## The Others

+{% include pantheon.html group="others" %}

 ## Null Gods

-Parasitic Entities (in view of the others at least) with the ability to gain power from worship.
+Parasitic Entities (in view of the rest at least) with the ability to gain power from worship.

 {% include pantheon.html group="null" %}